 At New England Breast and Wellness, we take a minimally invasive approach to breast cancer diagnosis, staging, and treatment.
 We aim to diagnose breast cancer at the earliest stage possible and save as much of the breast tissues as safely possible.
-Your patient care program and treatment plans are overseen and curated by Dr. Katherina Calvillo, a breast cancer specialist and surgeon with 16 years experience at Harvard, in coordination with various other Harvard-affiliated doctors.
+Your patient care program and treatment plans are overseen and curated by Dr. Katherina Calvillo, a breast cancer specialist and surgeon with nearly 20 years of experience at Harvard and Dana Farber Cancer Institute, in coordination with various other Harvard-affiliated doctors.

 Symptoms of Breast Cancer